 In a commencement address at the U.S. Military Academy at West Point last month, Mr. Obama defended his record in office, calling the United States stronger than ever before, and his critics out-of-step advocates of more war.
 At the time, he announced a $5 billion fund to assist other countries in combating terrorism, an idea he underscored again Thursday in the case of Iraq.
 “We’re not going to be able to be everywhere all the time, but what we can do is to make sure that we are consistently helping to finance, train, advise military forces with partner countries, including Iraq, that have the capacity to maintain their own security,” he said.
 “And that is a long and laborious process, but it’s one that we need to get started.”

 Whether a left-behind contingent of U.S. troops would have prevented the crisis is unclear, and Mr. Carney said Thursday that no U.S. ground forces would be deployed to Iraq.

 In his remarks, Mr. Obama urged Mr. Maliki and Iraq’s other sectarian leaders to come together against the Islamic State of Iraq and Syria, overcoming years of political deadlock and conflict to hold off an al-Qaida affiliate metastasizing in the heart of the Middle East.
 “It’s fair to say that in our consultations with the Iraqis, there will be some short-term, immediate things that need to be done militarily, and our national security team is looking at all the options.,” Mr. Obama said.
-“But this should be also a wake-up call for the Iraqi government.”syria - United States - North America - United States military - United States government - Middle East - Barack Obama - George W. Bush - Iraq - John McCain - Jay Carney - Vladimir Putin - Nouri al-Maliki - U.S. Military Academy - Baghdad - Tony Abbott - Bowe Bergdahl
+“But this should be also a wake-up call for the Iraqi government.”syria - United States military - United States government - Middle East - Barack Obama - George W. Bush - Iraq - John McCain - Jay Carney - Vladimir Putin - Nouri al-Maliki - U.S. Military Academy - Baghdad - Tony Abbott - Bowe Bergdahl